 - A public examination at the end of class 10th should be conducted under the supervision of the Board of Secondary Education.

-- Grade system should be adopted instead of giving marks in board examinations.
+- A grading system should be adopted instead of giving marks in board examinations.

 - Oral examinations should also be encouraged at the secondary level.